 Adult Book Clubs: Rediscover the joy of reading and discuss your views with others.
 Please ask at desk for details

 Baby Book Club: Explore the benefits of reading to your baby from an early age.
-Takes place on the second Wednesday of every month at 11.00am
+Takes place on the first Wednesday of every month at 10.30am

-eServices Demonstrations: Learn how to use our full suite of eServices with help from staff on the first Wednesday of every month from 3pm - 5pm.
+eServices Demonstrations: Learn how to use our full suite of eServices with help from staff on the last Friday of every month from 11am - 12pm.
 These eServices can be found HERE

 WiFi Access is available to current Library members.
 Renew your Library membership today and avail of free WiFi in Dundalk, Drogheda and Ardee Libraries as well as several hot spots in Dundalk Town Centre.
 Ask at issue desk for registration details and PIN no.

 Computer Classes for groups.
 If you are interested in updating your computer skills please phone Dundalk Library on 042-9353190 for further details.
 Free classes run throughout the year.

 Please contact Dundalk Library for details of the above events.

 Tel: 042-9353190; Email: email@example.com Follow us on twitter: @Louthcoco.